In 2019 the New Zealand Cycle Classic will celebrate its 32nd anniversary.

-It has been thirty one years of evolution from a two day event, run as the Angus Inn Cycle Classic in 1988, to the major international event it is today.
+It has been thirty two years of evolution from a two day event, run as the Angus Inn Cycle Classic in 1988, to the major international event it is today.

 The New Zealand Cycle Classic is the only UCI 2.2 event staged in New Zealand.

-WHERE: Stages for the 2018 New Zealand Cycle Classic will take place in the Wairarapa region.
+WHERE: Stages for the 2019 New Zealand Cycle Classic will take place in the Waikato region.

 TELEVISION: News clips of the day’s racing are shown every night on TV One and TV 3 news programs.
 A one-hour documentary is made and shown a number of times on Sky TV and overseas channels.

 NEWSPAPERS: The Tour is covered by most newspapers and sports magazines around the country.

 WHY: The Tour is a major international cycle race and generates significant economic impact and media exposure to all sponsors and the towns involved.
 In its 32 year history the NZ Cycle Classic has developed a rich history.
 The Tour has grown to become one of the most important races on the Oceania calendar, with riders from all around the world competing then continuing on to join the professional ranks.

 WHO: In the past few years riders such as Robbie McEwen, (three times winner of the points jersey as well as stages in the Tour de France), Matthew Lloyd, Matthew White, Richie Porte, Jay McCarthy as well as New Zealander’s George Bennet, Jack Bauer, Chris Jenner, Julian Dean, Greg Henderson among others have given New Zealand and the event great credibility and interest globally.